 Here’s an interesting topic for electricity.
 Take a drill, for example.
 When you initially pull the trigger, it takes a lot more effort (meaning energy) to get it spinning than it does to keep it running.
 So, a device rated for 5 amps might momentarily surge to 7.5 at startup, then drop and run continuously at 5 amps.
 This can pose a serious problem as that surge can knock out a breaker which protects its power source and/or knock out the power source altogether forcing a shutdown.

-It should be noted that the EB3A power station is rated up to 1200 watts surge capacity.
+It should be noted that the EB3A power station is rated up to 1200 w surge capacity.
 What this means is the EB3A can temporarily handle up to 1200 watts and continuously run 600 watts.
 But with the caveat that the extra surge capacity is not for all devices, which we’ll cover a bit further below.

 Pure Sine Wave Inverter